bradfrost/atomic-design/chapter-2.md

 {% include figure.html src="../images/content/styleguide-salesforce-colors.png" caption="The style guide for Salesforce1 defines the color palette used throughout the user interface of the application." %}

 In the context of a style guide, atoms demonstrate all your global styles at a glance, which serves as a helpful reference to keep coming back to.
 But like atoms in the natural world, interface atoms aren't found floating around all on their lonesome.
-How these atoms get applied is where things start getting interesting.
+The application of these atoms is where things get interesting.

 ## Molecules
 {% include figure.html src="../images/content/atomic-design-molecules.png" caption="" %}